Zalexanninev15/Jetpack-Downgrader/README.md

 * The ability to fine-tune the downgrading process, the *Jetpack Downgrader* itself, and some other aspects
 * Using patches that weigh significantly less than the files from the game version 1.0
 * Support for installing modifications after downgrading the game version
 * Smart checking for different versions and other aspects that will help you perform downgrades, in many cases, successfully
 * Display process of downgrade and maximum speed of operations
-* Support for localizations to different languages
+* Support for localizations to different languages (GUI only)

 ## Supported versions